 - A bidet toilet attachment that has two sprayers.
 They may call this a double sprayer bidet.
 You will find that one of the sprayers works better for this therapy than the other.
 The ones with double sprayers cost about $30-60.00 US dollars in America.

 A single spray nozzle model might work, but having two nozzles to choose from is easier.
 You donÕt need an otherwise fancy bidet.

-- A unit that heats the water is nice, but not necessary and probably is not quite as good as using cold water.
+- A unit that heats the water is nice, but not necessary and, in fact, is not quite as effective as using cold water.